Protecting the Skin Barrier, woman, skin

 1. The stratum corneum exhibits selective permeability, allowing certain substances to pass through while restricting others.

-2. This selective permeability is crucial for maintaining the balance and health of the skin by regulating the passage of substances into and out of the skin.
+2. This selective permeability is important for keeping the skin healthy.
+It controls what substances enter and leave the skin.

 Absorption of Substances

-2. Certain molecules, such as moisturizers and medications, can penetrate the skin barrier and reach deeper layers where they can exert their effects.
+2. Some molecules, like moisturizers and medications, can go through the skin barrier.
+They can reach deeper layers and have their effects.

-3. This absorption process is facilitated by the lipids and other components of the stratum corneum, which create pathways for the passage of molecules.
+3. This absorption process is helped by lipids and other parts of the stratum corneum.
+They create pathways for molecules to pass through.

 Prevention of Harmful Substance Penetration